konstruktoid/ansible-role-docker-rootless/README.md

 `docker_rootful_opts` is the options to apply to the Docker daemon if running in rootful mode.

-This role also creates `ROOTLESS_DOCKER.README` in the Ansible user home directory that includes basic instructions on how to administer the daemon manually.
+If `add_alias: true`, then a `docker` alias will be added to either `.bashrc` or `.bash_aliases` otherwise a file named `ROOTLESS_DOCKER.README` is created in the Ansible user home with basic instructions on how to administer the daemon manually.

 ## Container management

 Running containers is not that much different from when a rootful Docker daemon is used, but you still need to become the unprivileged user and adapt any paths to the user working directores.

+If `add_alias: true` is used then the `docker` command should be available as usual for the Ansible user, use `alias` to see the see keyword configuration.

 ```yaml
 - name: register "{{ docker_user }}" info